 To seriously make money off of ads—money that would replace full-time income—YouTubers will have to get millions of views.
 And while Channel Membership sounds great, YouTubers who make money off this method will need to build a pretty large and loyal audience.
 While plenty of YouTubers have done this, it doesn’t happen overnight.
 It takes hard work and dedication.

 And this is probably why a lot of YouTubers resort to selling merch and paid content.
 While merch is great (who wouldn’t want their own?), keep in mind that this is quite a bit different from creating and publishing videos.
 It means that YouTubers will be getting into the game of apparel and other physical products.
 But some YouTubers might really enjoy this side hustle, so don’t be too intimidated by it!

 Another thing to consider when monetizing content is that if YouTube streamers use other people’s videos, photos, music, or any other content in their videos, then they run the risk of copyright claims and DMCA (Digital Millennium Copyright Act) takedown notices.
 This is a headache no YouTuber wants, as three notifications lead to a permanent ban.
 And a ban means no more monetization.

-A solution for YouTubers who want to use footage, music, and sound effects for their own content is to consider a subscription service like Artlist, which offers royalty-free music and sound effects and stock footage from Artgrid.
+A solution for YouTubers who want to use footage, music, and sound effects for their own content is to consider a subscription service like Artlist, which offers royalty-free music and sound effects and royalty-stock footage from Artgrid.
 Having access to these audio-visual materials will ultimately help aspiring YouTubers create better content, not just for yourself but for their audience.